randruc/Lazuli/README.md

 You can simply build it, link it to your own tasks, upload it and it just runs!

+The software currently used is:
+* __avr-gcc__ to compile
+* __avr-objcopy__ to produce hex binary image
+* __avr-objdump__ to visualize C source code mixed with resulting asm (in debug)
+* __avrdude__ to upload hex binary image to the target MCU

 ## Documentation

 The documentation for the project can be found in the `doc/` directory.

 ## Building

+Building is done by invoking the `build.sh` command in the `src/` directory.
+There is no makefile for the moment (it's in the TODO list...).
+The debug configuration is statically set in the `build.sh` file.
+Invoking `build.sh` produces 2 files:
+* An ELF file: `Lazuli.elf` which contains the resulting binary in ELF format.
+* An HEX file: `Lazuli.hex` which is produced from `Lazuli.elf` and which contains binary code to be uplaoded to the target MCU.

 ## Configuration